Jacobheyman702/Brain_tumor_classifer/README.md

 ## Data Understanding: Exploratory Data Analysis
 There was significant class imbalance for the no tumor class in the image dataset.
-Image augmentation was used to double the no tumor set with horizontally fliped images.
-The images where then seuperated by class to observe distinct key features.
-Glioma tumors had distinctive assymetry in the brain.
-Menigioma tumors appeared as large high pixel intestity clusters between the brain and the skull.
-Pituitary tumors appear as high intensity clusters in the pituitary gland located below the hypothalamus(behind the bridge of the nose).
-No tumor class images appear to have relativly symetrical brain tissue.
-To exacerbate the high intensity feature of the pituitary and menigioma classes, image augmentation was used to brighten the images and double the total dataset.
+Image augmentation was used to double the no tumor set with horizontally flipped images.
+The images where then separated by class to observe distinct key features.
+Glioma tumors had distinctive asymmetry in the brain.
+Meningioma tumors appeared as large high pixel intensity clusters between the brain and the skull.
+Pituitary tumors appear as high intensity clusters in the pituitary gland located below the hypothalamus (behind the bridge of the nose).
+No tumor class images appear to have relatively symmetrical brain tissue.
+To exacerbate the high intensity feature of the pituitary and meningioma classes, image augmentation was used to brighten the images and double the total dataset.

 ## Methods
 Modeling: